vegarsti/vegarsti.github.io/_posts/2020-04-21-go-rate-limiter.md

 I've recently been lucky enough to be able to learn some Go at work, while actually solving a problem that we needed to solve.
 I thought I would write down some things I learned from it.
-While learning this I found the wonderful site [gobyexample.com](gobyexample.com), by [Mark McGranaghan](https://markmcgranaghan.com), extremely useful.
+While learning this I found the wonderful site [gobyexample.com](gobyexample.com) extremely useful.
-I have sprinkled this blog post with links to respective pages on gobyexample.com.
+I've sprinkled this blog post with links to it.

 ### Problem
 Let's say we need to write a rate limiter.
 For our purposes, a rate limiter is a service that only allows a certain amount of incoming traffic to pass.
-To be a bit more concrete, let's say that the incoming traffic consist of files to processed, and we want to allow `N` files per second.
+To be slightly more concrete, let's say that the incoming traffic consist of files to process, and we want to allow `N` files per second.
 For simplicity, let's say that `N` is 2.
 Normally, rate limiting means simply ignoring or discarding the traffic above the threshold of allowed traffic.
 However, these requests are files that are submitted for processing, so we can't simply ignore them.
 But we do want to somehow prioritize these less.
-We could, for example, send the remaining traffic to a lower priority version of the service.
+We could, for example, send the remaining traffic to a lower priority version of the service, and this is what we'll do.

-The most important thing for this service is to be able to do a lot of concurrent requests.
+The most important thing for this service is to be able to handle many concurrent requests.
-While the rest of our pipeline is in Python, the current implementation is not able to have the necessary level of concurrency.
+While the rest of our pipeline is in Python, a Python implementation is not able to achieve the necessary level of concurrency.
 We therefore decided to write this service in Go.
-Go has [goroutines](https://gobyexample.com/goroutines), which are _lightweight threads of execution_.
+Go has [goroutines](https://gobyexample.com/goroutines), which are lightweight threads of execution.

 ### False start
 Initially I thought that I could keep a counter for the number of requests.